Icon

 World Flags Screenshot World Flags Screenshot

-Coe Operations World Flags is a test and training app to improve your knowledge of the world's flags, capital cities and the ability to place countries on a map.
+Coe Operations World Flags is a test and training app to improve your knowledge of the world's flags, capital cities and your ability to place countries on a map.
 It includes links to Kiddle (Kids Encyclopedia Facts) or Wikipedia for further information and is designed to be as intuitive as possible.

 Click the icon above to play in your web browser.
 An offline Android version shall be made available on Google Play Store, in the meantime its installer can be dowmloaded here.